Reconstructing a graph from its Bell colouring graph: Introduction and main results

-The requirement in Theorem~\ref{thm:mainlower} that~$k>\chi(G)$ is the best possible in the sense that a graph~$G$ is not necessarily uniquely determined from~$\BlG$ if~$k\leq \chi(G)$.
-Indeed, if~$k<\chi(G)$, then~$\BlG$ has no vertices.
-If~$k=\chi(G)$, Berthe et al.~\cite{berthe2025determining} gives several examples of families of graphs which are not uniquely determined by~$\mathcal{C}_{\chi(G)}(G)$, and it is straightforward to see that these graphs are not uniquely determined by~$\mathcal{B}_{\chi(G)}(G)$ either.
-We restate only the simplest examples here in the context of independent set partitions: any connected bipartite graph~$G$ on at least two vertices has a unique partition into~$\chi(G)=2$ independent sets, and any \textit{$k$-tree}~$T$ (i.e.~any graph formed by starting with a $(k+1)$-clique and repeatedly adding vertices adjacent to some existing~$k$-clique) has a unique partition into~$\chi(T)=k+1$ independent sets.
-Observe that in both examples,~$\Delta(G)$ can be made arbitrarily small relative to~$n$.
+The requirement that $k>\chi(G)$ in Theorem~\ref{thm:mainlower} is the best possible.
+Indeed, if $k<\chi(G)$, then~$\BlG$ has no vertices.
+If $k=\chi(G)$, Berthe et al.~\cite{berthe2025determining} gives several examples of families of graphs which are not uniquely determined by~$\mathcal{C}_{\chi(G)}(G)$, and it is straightforward to see that these graphs are not uniquely determined by~$\mathcal{B}_{\chi(G)}(G)$ either.
+We restate only the simplest examples here in the context of independent set partitions: any connected bipartite graph~$G$ on at least two vertices has a unique partition into $\chi(G)=2$ independent sets, and any \textit{$k$-tree}~$T$ (i.e.\ any graph formed by starting with a $(k+1)$-clique and repeatedly adding vertices adjacent to some existing $k$-clique) has a unique partition into $\chi(T)=k+1$ independent sets.
+Observe that in both examples,~$\Delta(G)$ can be made arbitrarily small relative to~$n$, showing that the requirement that $k>\chi(G)$ in Theorem~\ref{thm:mainlower} is necessary.
 Two related natural questions for further research are as follows.
-First, given a Bell~$k$-colouring graph~$\BlG$, can we determine if~$k=\chi(G)$?
-We note that the analogous question for~$k$-recolouring graphs was recently answered in~\cite{asgarli2025coloring}.
-Second, which graphs~$G$ are uniquely determined by their Bell~$\chi(G)$-colouring graph~$\mathcal{B}_{\chi(G)}(G)$?
+First, given a Bell $k$-colouring graph~$\BlG$, can we determine whether $k=\chi(G)$?
+We note that the analogous question for $k$-recolouring graphs was recently answered in~\cite{asgarli2025coloring}.
+Second, which graphs~$G$ are uniquely determined by their Bell $\chi(G)$-colouring graph~$\mathcal{B}_{\chi(G)}(G)$?